streamlink/streamlink-twitch-gui-wiki/Launch-parameters.md

+#### --loglevel

+Alias: `-l`
+Default: `error`
+Accepted values: `none`, `error`, `debug`

+#### --no-logfile

+Disables writing log messages to files.
+Log files are being stored for up to 7 days in the `$TMPDIR/streamlink-twitch-gui/logs` directory.

 #### --max

-Maximize the application window after launch.
+Maximizes the application window after launch.

 #### --min

-Minimize the application window after launch.
+Minimizes the application window after launch.

 #### --tray

-Start the application in tray mode.
-The tray icon will be removed after restoring the window if tray mode is disabled in the settings.
+Starts the application in tray mode.
+The tray icon will be removed after restoring the window if tray mode has been previously disabled in the settings.

 #### --reset-window

-Set the window position to default.
+Sets the window position to default.
 This may be useful in cases where the out-of-boundaries detection didn't work correctly.

 #### --no-version-check